 Throughout the course there will be quizzes on the assigned reading and lecture material.
 Some of these quizzes will be announced ahead of time in class, but some will be pop quizzes.
 Anything covered in class or the reading up to that day (including that day's assigned reading) will be fair game on the quizzes.
-I may also assign a few simple homework or in-class assignments.
-The scores on these assignments will be added to your quiz grades.
-There will be no opportunity to make up these assignments, so if you miss class frequently your participation grade will suffer.
+There will be no opportunity to make up these assignments, so if you miss class frequently your grade will suffer.